K8F/liri-node-app/README.md

 ![do-what-it-says](gifs/do-what-it-says.gif)

 Now try out the commands for yourself.
-Remember to use the correct search input relative to the command;
+Remember to use the correct search input for each command:

 * For `concert-this`, enter an artist or band name.
 * For `spotify-this-song`, enter a song name.